We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 What is a Compassionate Neighbour?

-Our Compassionate Neighbours are amazing volunteers who give one hour of their time each week to befriend and support someone local to them, who has become isolated and lonely, or who are nearing the end of their life due to old age or illness.
+Our Compassionate Neighbours are amazing volunteers who give one hour of their time each week to befriend and support someone local to them, who has become isolated and lonely, or who are nearing the end of their life due to age or illness.

 What difference can a Compassionate Neighbour make?